Inria-Chile/risotto/README.md

 ### Run the build and preprocess scripts

-The build script converts the jupyter notebooks to python scripts.
+The build script converts the Jupyter notebooks to python scripts.
 The `preprocess.py` script downloads the dataset and builds the artifacts if it is necessary, the `-f` flag forces to re-download and re-build.

 ```bash
 source venv/bin/activate # If you have not sourced the virtual environment already